rezervemoney/risk/README.md

   - Yellow: scenario is marked as a warning (informational; not used to gate the solution)
   - Default: safe scenario

+### Key Observations

+Based on the tests & simulations written above we have found a few key observations that drive the success of our model.

+- Massive amounts of sell pressure on RZR doesn't really cause too many liquidations.
+Even if 1/3rd of RZR supply is sold into the market, RZR price would drop significantly but it would not cause a liquidation in the market.
+In the simulations we could see that even with a 30% price drop in ETH and with 1/3rd of the RZR supply sold into the market, the loans were still healthy.

+- Since RZR liquidity is majorly paired with ETH, ETH price movements plays a major role in the liquidations for RZR.
+The protocol goes underwater if ETH price crashes drastically and the loans become unhealthy.
+In the simulations we could see that even if there was no sell pressure on RZR, if ETH price crashed by 80% then RZR itself would be valued less causing a liquidation.

+- (While this is not simulated) If the protocol gets margin called in a bear market; ie lenders decide that they want to get their loans back, then protocol will have to unwind it's position at a major loss.

 ### Key concepts

 - Health score: `(LLTV / actual LTV)`.
 Health ≥ 1 means the position is above liquidation.